MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 ## Prerequisites
 - [QnA Maker](https://www.qnamaker.ai/) account
 - The code in this article is based on the **QnA Maker** sample.
-You'll need a copy of the sample in either in [C#](https://aka.ms/cs-qna) or [JS](https://aka.ms/js-qna-sample).
+You'll need a copy of either the [C# sample](https://aka.ms/cs-qna) or [Javascript sample](https://aka.ms/js-qna-sample).
 - [Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator/blob/master/README.md#download)
 - Knowledge of [bot basics](bot-builder-basics.md), [QnA Maker](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/overview/overview), and [.bot](bot-file-basics.md) file.

 ## Create a QnA Maker service and publish a knowledge base
 1. First, you'll need to create a [QnA Maker service](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure).
 1. Next, you'll create a knowledge base using the `smartLightFAQ.tsv` file located in the CognitiveModels folder of the project.
 The steps to create, train, and publish your QnA Maker [knowledge base](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base) are listed in the QnA Maker documentation.
 As you follow these steps, name your KB `qna`,  and use the `smartLightFAQ.tsv` file to populate your KB.
+> Note.
+This article may also be used to access your own user developed QnA Maker knowledgebase.

-## Obtain values to connect to your connect your bot to the knowledge base
+## Obtain values to connect your bot to the knowledge base
 1. In the [QnA Maker](https://www.qnamaker.ai/) site, select your knowledge base.
 1. With your knowledge base open, select the **Settings**.
-Record the value shown for _service name_ as <your_kb_name>
+Record the value shown for _service name_.
+This value is useful for finding your knowledgebase of interest when using the QnA Maker portal interface.
+It is not used to connect your bot app to this knowledgebase.
-1. Scroll down to find **Deployment details** and record the following values:
+1. Scroll down to find **Deployment details** record the following values:
-   - POST /knowledgebases/<your_knowledge_base_id>/generateAnswer
+   - POST /knowledgebases/<Your_Knowledge_Base_Id>/getAnswers
-   - Host: <your_hostname>/qnamaker
+   - Host: <Your_Hostname>/qnamaker
-   - Authorization: EndpointKey <your_endpoint_key>
+   - Authorization: EndpointKey <Your_Endpoint_Key>

+These three values provide the information necessary for your app to connect to your QnA Maker knowledgebase via your Azure QnA service.

 ## Update the .bot file
-First, add the information required to access your knowledge base including hostname, endpoint key and knowledge base Id (KbId) into the `qnamaker.bot`.
+First, add the information required to access your knowledge base including hostname, endpoint key and knowledge base Id (kbId) into the `qnamaker.bot`.
 These are the values you saved from the **Settings** of your knowledge base in QnA Maker.
+> Note.
+If you are adding access to a QnA Maker knowledgebase into an existing bot application, be sure to add a "type": "qna" section like the one shown below into your .bot file.
+The "name" value within this section provides the key required to access this information from within your app.

 ```json
 {